pkriens/pkriens.github.io/webattack.md

 server handed to Alice's browser.
 It can do this by sniffing in on a wireless network at Starbucks when Alice uses normal HTTP, not encrypted HTTPS.

-It is interesting to see that the item adds up in Alice's cart.
+It is interesting to see that the item ends up in Alice's cart.

 So we need to record a fact that our model can assume that in the real world the cookies are protected using HTTPS and cannot be guessed.
 In our model that means we can 'trust' the